 to be my creative breakthrough moment, the culmination of a lifetime of quiet research and development.

-this new series I have found the right balance of line weight, color, composition, scale, message and subject.
+the 2013 series I have found the right balance of line weight, color, composition, scale, message and subject.

 The sources of inspiration are wide ranging: evolution, predation in nature, Ray Harryhausen, extinction, my cats, the

 Asian girl, the love of the Asian girl, my victory over depression and brush with suicide, my razor sharp wit, and good

 Part of the reason for my Cambrian blowout in 2013 is my recovery

 from 10+ years of using anti-depressants which were prescribed to "treat" me but actually drove me to the

 brink of suicide.
 After dumping the MD and going cold turkey on the shit since 2012, I am now the happiest man alive.